andronikoss/RepData_PeerAssessment1/PA1.md

   Mean.of.Steps Median.of.Steps
        10766.19        10766.19
 ```
+We can also see, that the artificial refilling of `NAs` by mean values, will lead to higher mean and median of steps per day!
 ### Are there differences in activity patterns between weekdays and weekends?
+Here we convert the dates into weekdays, and then split into two categories `weekend` and `weekdays`.
 ```{r}
 wd <-weekdays(as.Date(df$date))
 names <- names(table(wd))